vara11/mbd-bidw/Session 06/README.md

 ## FAQ

+### Is is important DW/ETL Testing?

+Yes.
+Read this article about this [topic](https://www.guru99.com/utlimate-guide-etl-datawarehouse-testing.html).

 ### Is it possible to consider automated testing in a data warehouse?

 Yes.
 Read this interesting [article](https://medium.com/@josh.temple/automated-testing-in-the-modern-data-warehouse-d5a251a866af) about the topic.
 A potential tool to use is [dbt](https://www.getdbt.com).